4 Common Risk Conditions for Early Pregnancy Bleeding

 If you experience bleeding in pregnancy, it’s important you do the following if your bleeding is not heavy:

 If you have heavy bleeding (clots or heavy, soaked sanitary towel/clothing):

 Bleeding in early pregnancy may happen for no obvious reason.

-Majority of the times, it settles with no further occurrence and no harm to Mum or baby.
+The majority of the time, it settles with no further occurrence and no harm to Mum or baby.

 But every case should be discussed with your Midwife or Doctor.

-Tell us in the comments below if this has been helpful, or any experience you have.
+Tell us in the comments below if this has been helpful or if you have any experience.
 And do have a happy, joyful pregnancy.

 Editing by AskAwayHealth Team

 All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of healthcare conditions to provide evidence-based guidance and to help promote quality healthcare.
 The advice in our material is not meant to replace the management of your specific condition by a qualified healthcare practitioner.

 To discuss your condition, please contact a health practitioner or reach us directly